Yusiyu0601/snesim_with_reverse_query_search_tree/README.md

 ## 🧠 Citation / Reference

 If you use this code in research, please cite:

-> Strebelle, S. (2002). *Conditional simulation of complex geological structures using multiple-point statistics.*
-> Mathematical Geology, 34(1), 1–21.

-and

 > [JAM8 Geological Modeling Library (2025)](https://github.com/Yusiyu0601/snesim_with_reverse_query_search_tree)